 Carers' views of social care quality

+According to the 2011 census, there are around 6.5 million carers in the UK providing unpaid care for ill, older or disabled family members and friends (Carers UK, 2014).
 Carers are a key part of social care services.
-The carers’ survey was developed to learn more about whether services are helping them in their caring role and life outside of caring, and about their perception of services provided to the cared-for person.
+The Personal Social Services Survey of Adult Carers in England was developed to learn more about whether services are helping them in their caring role and life outside of caring, and about their perception of services provided to the person they care for.